pengfei99/MLOPS/README.md

 The third phase is devoted to deliver the previously developed ML model into production.
 Here, we need to address following MLOps principals:
 - Model tracking: track all the necessary element to reproduce the model such as code, hyperparameter and training data.
+- Model review: Test model and produce quality assurance report.
+Inference model production-specifics properties such as model response times.
-- Model Governance : manage model versions, model artifacts and transitions through their lifecycle (e.g. ).
-Discover, share, and collaborate across ML models with the help of an open source MLOps platform such as MLflow.
+- Model Governance : manage model versions, model artifacts and transitions through their lifecycle (e.g. staging, production, archived,etc.).

-- Model inference and serving
-- Model monitoring
-- Automated model retraining
+- Model deployment: Automate the process of deploying registered models (e.g. permissions, cluster creation, API management, etc.)
+- Model monitoring: Monitor the state of model production server (e.g. number of request, response time, serving data, etc.)
+- Model retraining: Create alerts and automation to take corrective action in case of **model drift** due to differences in training and inference data or `data evolution`.

+## 3. Different level of MLOps maturity

+Google defines three levels of maturity of the ML process:
+- Level 0 (Manual process): This is a typical data science process, which is performed at the beginning of implementing ML.
+This level has an experimental and iterative nature.
+Every step in each pipeline, such as data preparation and validation, model training and testing, are executed manually.
+The common way to process is to use Rapid Application Development (RAD) tools, such as Jupyter Notebooks.

+For more information, you can visit this [page](https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning)